cantren/cantren.github.io/obj/Readme.md

-All .obj and .mtl files are copyright © 2014-2016 Nicholas Cantrell.
+All .obj and .mtl files Copyright © 2014-2016 Nicholas Cantrell.